Mymyilmaz/idmanagement.gov/_playbooks/playbook-dds.md

 Public Key Infrastructure (PKI) Shared Service Provider or other approved Federal PKI issuer.

-{% include alert-info.html heading="Although Federal PKI is traditionally used only to facilitate authentication transactions based on a legitimate identity, the delegated digital signature use case is the <strong>only</strong> FPKI-approved scenario where authorization from one individual can be leveraged by a different person who controls the private signature key.
+{% include alert-info.html content="Although Federal PKI is traditionally used only to facilitate authentication transactions based on a legitimate identity, the delegated digital signature use case is the **only** FPKI-approved scenario where authorization from one individual can be leveraged by a different person who controls the private signature key.
 As a result, security of the signing key and the supporting issuance process is of critical importance provided this new and unique PKI issuance model, based on the need to convey authorization as opposed to providing non-repudation of the signer." %}

 This playbook recommends using a role-based delegated digital signature certificate